 TSEP Chronos supports both the one-step method, in which the current time stamp is directly integrated into the sync message, which requires appropriate hardware support.
 For all network chips without this support the Two Step method is also supported, here the time stamp is sent in a second message.
 TSEP Chronos implements an end-to-end (E2E) solution to ensure accurate time synchronization even in networks with devices (e.g. switches or routers) that do not support IEEE 1588.
 TSEP Chronos can also trigger hardware triggers after synchronization.
 However, these triggers require hardware support.
 This makes it possible to trigger measurements or similar synchronously on several devices or to trigger them at intervals, e.g. for a PPS signal.
 TSEP Chronos can also supply the underlying operating systems with IEEE 1588 time.

 TSEP Chronos supports all management messages defined in the IEEE 1588 standard.
 These messages can be used to query information or manipulate clock settings.
 TSEP Chronos can be operated as a standalone system and can therefore be executed directly on the desired device.
 However, this requires supported network cards (e.g. I21x from Intel).
 Both the operating systems Windows (7 and 10) and Linux (Ubuntu 16.04) are supported.
-In addition, TSEP Chronos can also be operated under IntervalZero's real-time RTX operating system.
-The combination of TSEP Chronos and RTX64 from IntervalZero is ideal for all time-critical applications.
+In addition, TSEP Chronos can also be operated under the real time operating systems INtime from TenAsys and IntervalZero's RTX64.
+The combination of TSEP Chronos and an real time operating system is ideal for all time-critical applications.
 All operations are performed in such a system at the "right time" and in real time!
 Since Intel does not offer Windows drivers for the IEEE 1588 support of the Intel network chips I21x and I35x, TSEP provides its own drivers.